 I’ve just noticed a tiny sign on the minibar which says (and I quote): “Please be aware that any items moved will be charged using motion sensor technology.”
 Now they tell me!
 I’ve just been shifting the whole lot around to see what was on offer – I’ll probably get billed an extra fifty quid now.
 Ah well.
 I may as well drink the whole lot now.

 They don’t have a proper restaurant in this place, only a breakfast room (which is basically the same as the downstairs bar).
 But they do have a rooftop bar that overlooks Trafalgar Square.
-And when I say a rooftop bar that is exactly what I mean: it is literally on the roof.
-If it’s raining then you will get wet.
-Apparently they only open it during the seasonal months (the sunny months), so if you visit during the winter then expect it to be closed.
+Apparently they only open it during the seasonal months, so if you visit during the winter then expect it to be closed.
 It really is rather special, though.
-It has a totally unique view that looks straight down onto Trafalgar Square towards the National Gallery, Nelson’s Column and St. Martin’s church.
-Unfortunately you have to reserve a table and they won’t let you have a simple coffee on its own – you have to actually sit down to eat or drink (it’s not like a pub bar).
-But it’s well worth popping along just to have a peer over the edge – the guy said he didn’t mind me doing it.
+It has a totally unique view that looks straight down onto Trafalgar Square towards the National Gallery and Nelson’s Column.
+Unfortunately they won’t let you have a simple coffee on its own – you have to actually sit down to eat.
+But it’s well worth popping along just to have a peer over the edge.